Counting curves via degeneration: Counting lines in quintic Calabi-Yau hypersurfaces

 \subsubsection{Liftability of lines of class {\rm (1)}}

 Here, we prove the following.
-It completes the proof of theorem \ref{thm:CY3}. \begin{lem} For generic $f$, the lines of class (1) lift uniquely. \end{lem} \proof Let $\varphi_0: \Bbb P^1\to \Bbb P_1^3$ be a line of type (1).
-Degenerating the family $\mathfrak X$ further, we can assume that $\Bbb P^3_1$ torically degenerates so that $\varphi_0$ degenerates into a maximally degenerate curve in the sense of \cite{NS}, Section 5.
-Let us write the degenerate curve by
+It completes the proof of Theorem \ref{thm:CY3}. \begin{lem} For generic $f$, the lines of class (1) lift uniquely. \end{lem} \proof Let $\varphi_0\colon \Bbb P^1\to \Bbb P_1^3$ be a line of class (1).
+It intersects each of the toric divisors of $\Bbb P_1^3$ at 1 point, and these points must be contained in the singular set $\mathcal S$ of the total space $\mathfrak X$.

-Here $C$ is the nodal rational curve with two components, where each component is nonsingular. $Y_0$ is a union of toric varieties obtained by appropriate toric degeneration of $\Bbb P^3_1$.

-Recall that the intersection of the singular locus of the total space $\mathfrak X$ with $\Bbb P_1^3$ is the union of four quintic curves.
-These curves also degenerates to a map to $Y_0$, or more specifically, to a map to the union of toric divisors of the components of $Y_0$.
-Let us write by $Q$ the image of this degenerate curve.
-Recall that such a degeneration is done by toric blow-ups (\cite{NS}, Proposition 3.9), and the degeneration of the union of these quintic curves will be given by the inverse image of it under these blow-ups.
-In particular, the original quintic curves are not essentially effected, and we can specify four of the irreducible components of $Q$, $\{Q_1, Q_2, Q_3, Q_4\}$ which are mapped isomorphically to the four components of the original quintic curves by the blow-down.